 Midwives are encouraged to let local or national media know about what they’re doing, well in advance, so that publicity can be gained as widely as possible.
 The International Day of the Midwife is an opportunity for every midwife to think about others in the profession, to make new contacts within and outside midwifery and widen the knowledge of what midwives do for the world!

-ICM's Facebook page and other social media channels are great places to share ideas, and post activities.
+ICM's Facebook page and other social media channels such as Twitter are great places to share ideas, and post activities.

 IDM 2009: The World Needs Midwives More Than Ever